 There are several shops on eBay and Etsy that sell punch shapes for leather crafts.

-By the way, the same brand sells acrylic leather dye which I have used before to paint smaller areas like inside impressions made with stamps (acrylic leather dye sits on top of the leather whereas leather dye sinks into the leather).
+By the way, the Angelus brand also sells acrylic leather dye which I have used before to paint smaller areas like inside impressions made with stamps (acrylic leather dye sits on top of the leather whereas leather dye sinks into the leather).
 I find they are just as good, with a big choice of colours.

 Here is a post I wrote on how to make a leather cuff bracelet decorated with a burned on design.
 Very different from the one shown here but just as rewarding to make.